vicnesterenko/Practice_Python_Tasks/shape_calculator/README.md

 Example Output:
 - The program will display the shape type, triangle type (if applicable), perimeter, and area for the selected shape.

-Note:
-- Ensure that you provide valid input, such as positive numbers for side lengths and radii.
-- The program checks whether a valid triangle can be formed with the given sides based on the triangle inequality theorem.